SE-ML/se-ml.github.io/_best_practices/02-efficient-models.md

 image: #
 photocredit: #

-intent: Avoid overparametrised or energy inefficient models. #
+intent: Avoid overparametrised or energy-inefficient models. #
 motivation: Overparametrised or large models consume resources that are potentially excessive.
-Using smaller models -- such as prunned, compressed or distilled models -- can often make efficient use of computational resources without loss of performance.
+Using smaller models -- such as pruned, compressed or distilled models -- can often make efficient use of computational resources without loss of performance.
 applicability: Efficient models should be the first choice for any ML application.
 related: [] #
 dependencies: #